khtrinh96/khtrinh96.github.io/_pages/about.md

 Professional profile
 =====================

-- Scientific computing, HPC with strong mathematics and scientific computing background in high-performance computing, numerical simulation, plasma physics, and scientific software development.
+- Scientific computing, HPC with strong mathematics and scientific computing backgrounds in high-performance computing, numerical simulation, plasma physics, and scientific software development.
 - Expertise in large-scale simulations, parallel computing, and mathematical modeling, with both academic and industrial research experience.
 - Experienced in C++, MPI, OpenMP, numerical methods for PDEs, particle methods, and machine learning approaches for physics-based systems.